WilliamWoha/csjournal/docs/source/Semester1/PF/regret1.rst

 .. code-block:: c++

-   int a, b, c, d; // This many are unnecessary.
+   int a, b, c; // This many are unnecessary.
 This is just for explanation. a = 17 % 3;
-   // The next 3 lines are the technique for doing it without the % operator. b = 17 / 3;
+   // The next 3 lines are the technique for doing it without the % operator. b = (17 / 3) * 3;
-   c = b * 3;
-   d = 17 - c;
+   c = 17 - b;

 |

-    | At the end of this, the value of ``a`` will be the same as the value of ``d``.
+    | At the end of this, the value of ``a`` will be the same as the value of ``c``.
 To write the Modulus without MOD in one line:

 .. code-block:: c++

-	d = 17-((17/3)*3)
+	c = 17-((17/3)*3)

 |

     | The way it works is that ``17/3`` is integer division, so it gets rid of any decimal values.
-The answer is 5.something but that's deleted so, it's 5.
+The answer is 5 point something but that's deleted, so it's 5.
 That's the key here.
 The extra part is deleted.
-    | If you then multiplied that by the numerator, the expression would be ``5 * 3``, which is 15.
+    | If you then multiplied that by the same thing you divided with, the expression would be ``5 * 3``, which is 15.
 It's not the original value of 17, but rather it's the closest whole number value.
     | Then you subtract it from the original value.
 That's ``17 - 15``.
 The result is 2, which is the remainder of the expression ``17 / 3``.
     | You can read through the steps again if confused.
 This ONLY WORKS because the integer data type doesn't store original values.

-| I've written general notes and stuff in the :ref:`semester1` section.
+| I've written other general notes and stuff in the :ref:`semester1` section if they are needed.